1. OUR DEFINITION OF SPAM

 - products or services that concern people under age.

-- pornographic or sexually explicit messages;
+- pornography or sexually explicit;

-- messages with obscene language or abuse;
+- obscene language or abuse;

-- promotion of illegal goods or services;
+- the promotion of illegal goods or services;

-- messages that violate any applicable laws;
+- anything that violates any applicable laws;

 - messages sent without the consent of recipients.